Skip to main content

 Depending on the issue, there are various ways you can improve value for members.
 For example, it might be appropriate to:

-• remove unused services
+- remove unused services

-• re-tender for services
+- re-tender for services

-• simplify or standardise particular services
+- simplify or standardise services

-• obtain a scale-related discount, eg to reflect an increase in the scheme’s size, membership or assets
+- obtain a scale-related discount, eg to reflect an increase in the scheme’s size, membership or assets

-• reduce a particular charge
+- reduce a charge

 The trustee boards of large schemes could also consider whether there is potential to negotiate lower costs, even if the costs they pay are the market standard for schemes of a similar size.

-If an appropriate measure to address poor value is likely to incur higher costs initially, eg an investment in technology to help simplify or standarise a particular service, you could be justified in taking this action if it will result in reducing costs in the longer-term and will not unfairly disadvantage any particular group of members.
+If an appropriate measure to address poor value is likely to incur higher costs initially, eg an investment in technology to help simplify or standardise a service, you could be justified in taking this action if it will result in reducing costs in the longer-term and will not unfairly disadvantage any particular group of members.

 In some circumstances, it might be sensible to work with the employer to close the scheme to new members or to close the scheme altogether and transfer members and their pots to a different scheme.
 For example, a large scheme might be able to provide members with benefits that are only available through economies of scale and professional governance.
 Winding up an existing scheme can be a valid and effective way of addressing poor value where the evidence justifies this action and the costs of doing so are not out of proportion to the expected benefits for members in the longer-term.
 You will need to consult the trust deed and scheme rules for information on who has the power to wind up your scheme and it is important to seek legal advice before making a decision.